marina601/scooter-circle/README.md

   - [Techsini](https://techsini.com/how-to-add-css-preloader-to-your-website-tutorial/)
   - The code has then been initialized in the *script.js* file

-- Block title template has been used from [Jinja documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/), also a fall back title has been added if the page does not have a specific title added in route.
+- Block title template has been used from [Jinja documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/), also a fallback title has been added if the page does not have a specific title added in route.

-- [MongoDB documentation](https://docs.mongodb.com/manual/reference/operator/update/inc/) have been used to find out how to increment total number of reviews, when adding a new review.
-The same operator has been used to reduce the number of reviews, when the user is deleting a review.
+- [MongoDB documentation](https://docs.mongodb.com/manual/reference/operator/update/inc/) have been used to find out how to increment a total number of reviews when adding a new review.
+The same operator has been used to reduce the number of reviews when the user is deleting a review.

-- Code for custom error handling pages has been sorced from [Flask documentation](https://flask.palletsprojects.com/en/2.0.x/errorhandling/)
+- Code for custom error handling pages has been sourced from [Flask documentation](https://flask.palletsprojects.com/en/2.0.x/errorhandling/)

 - Code to handle custom error message in HTML5 form elements was sorced from [Stackoverflow](https://stackoverflow.com/questions/5272433/html5-form-required-attribute-set-custom-validation-message)
 ##### back to [content](#table-of-content)